Feb 16, 2021

 Internships are a wonderful opportunity for increasing your work experience and boosting your résumé.
-But, when you are balancing a full class schedule and a college social life, it can be hard to find time for a conventional internship.
+But, when you are balancing a full class schedule, it can be hard to find time for a conventional internship.
 Remote internships, on the other hand, allow you the freedom to work flexible hours from your dorm room while still gaining valuable experience.

 Even though a remote internship might seem more lax, apply with a résumé and cover letter tailored to the specific company and position in which you are interested.
 Be sure to mention any prior experience working remotely, even if it's only through an online class, as well as any familiarity with online tools frequently used by remote workers such as team productivity apps, communication apps and file sharing sites.

 It's vital to set a work schedule for your internship and commit to this time.
 This allows your employer to know when to expect your work.
 A schedule will also help you balance the demands of school and your internship, without sacrificing sleep or social events.

 Working online means dealing with a lot of distractions, especially from social media.
 If you allow yourself to be sidetracked by your friends' photos, instant messages, online games and interesting news articles, it will take you twice as long to finish your work.

 To maintain your focus, use apps that block certain websites for a set amount of time for all devices.
 A timer can also be helpful.
 Set the timer for 15 minutes and work intensely until it goes off.
 Once the 15 minutes is up, reward yourself with a 5-minute break.
 Repeat as necessary.

 Internships are unique because they are designed to help students learn and grow, as well as network with people in their desired field.
 Interns should be in continual communication with their employer.
 Establishing two-way communication with your employer is just as important as being responsive to requests and communicating often about the status of your projects and requests.